The Lord of the Rings: The Return of the King (video game): Reception

 The Return of the King was criticized for its poor camera placement.
 "What's the use of a new graphics engine and character models when the view is from so far away?" asked Kato.
 Reed complained about "camera switches which reverse the controls, or worse, completely obscure your viewpoint.
 On just about every mission the camera switching confuses the hell out of you."
 The game's save function was also criticized.
 Ellis commented that "You can only save after completing a level [...] which is not so good when you're forced to slog through the same sequences over and over again."
 Critics also complained about the unskippable cut scenes, occasionally unclear objectives and relatively short length.

 The GBA version also received good reviews.
-GameZone's Steve Hopper found it very similar to the GBA version of Two Towers, but wrote "all in all this is solid action game that I can wholeheartedly recommend for gamers who loved The Two Towers and want more of the same brand of hack and slash action."
+GameZones Steve Hopper found it very similar to the GBA version of Two Towers, but wrote "all in all this is solid action game that I can wholeheartedly recommend for gamers who loved The Two Towers and want more of the same brand of hack and slash action."
 IGNs Craig Harris wrote "the enhancements to the gameplay definitely enhance an already solid action game, and it's also a very recommended two player experience as well.
 The Return of the King is a nice compliment to a great film, and a decent follow-up to an already enjoyable action title on the handheld."
-GameSpot's Frank Provo called it "more satisfying and ultimately more playable" than Two Towers, and praised the differentiation between the characters, the graphics and the experience system.
+GameSpots Frank Provo called it "more satisfying and ultimately more playable" than Two Towers, and praised the differentiation between the characters, the graphics and the experience system.
 GameSpy's Matt Chandronait was less impressed, criticizing the game's "technical flaws," especially its collision detection.
 He called it a "repetitive beat-'em-up that require[s] dozens of hours of devotion to unlock every last item, level, and character."